 Here’s a list of skills, their use in battle and the characters specializing in them:

 Each time you upgrade a skill after collecting the required number of cards, you also increase the combat level (orange shield icon).
-A higher combat level is a must if you want to unlock new missions/chapters.
+A higher combat level is a must if you want to unlock new missions/chapters and win them comfortably.

 In boss battles, wait for the moment when the enemy stops firing and turns his back to you.
 The boss’s foot soldiers can be a nuisance and will attack you when firing.
 You can eliminate them one by one to proceed to the next area.